"A beautiful read about love, family and worth'

 Will uncovering this hidden story help Estie to tell her own?

 A page-turning mystery novel in verse about family, friendship and finding the words to speak the truth.
+Nominated for the Carnegie Medal 2025.

 Illustrations by Sandhya Prabhat